realtechsupport/CelebWE/README.md

 07 Feb 2018 09:29:59 feature #8: Black_Hair ... accuracy: 76.2240% with 50 passes

-sample output GAN (trained on avideo of a playground):
+sample output GAN (trained images extracted from a 1080 HD 25fps video of a playground):

 fake_playground.png